spectrum-health-systems/tingen-documentation/man/tngnwsvc/host-iis/README.md

 </div>

-## Adding directories for LIVE and UAT

-# Configuring the new TingenWebService site
+## Configuring the new TingenWebService site

 We'll want to make sure that we are in the TingenWebService site when configuring: